gbif/ipt/Home.md

 Here you can find the [[IPT User Manual|IPT2ManualNotes.wiki]] and a variety of other valuable resources.

 ## New version with security update released!
 **Version 2.3.4** was released on 10 March 2017 and is available for download [here](http://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.3.4/ipt-2.3.4.war).
 The security update fixes a [critical vulnerability](https://struts.apache.org/docs/s2-045.html) that has been discovered in the Apache Struts web framework, which the IPT uses.
 According to [this article](http://thehackernews.com/2017/03/apache-struts-framework.html), this is a remote code execution vulnerability that could allow hackers to execute malicious commands on the IPT server.
-It also says that hackers are actively exploiting this vulnerability. **_Important: all users should plan to upgrade to this version immediately following the instructions in the [[Release Notes|IPTReleaseNotes233.wiki]]._**
+It also says that hackers are actively exploiting this vulnerability. **Therefore all users should plan to upgrade to this version immediately following the instructions in the [[Release Notes|IPTReleaseNotes233.wiki]].**

 ## Featured content